Nuggets vs. Suns: Betting Trends, Record ATS, Home/Road Splits

 Additional Nuggets Insights & Trends

-- Denver is 4-6 against the spread and 5-5 overall in its past 10 games.
+- Denver is 6-4 against the spread and 6-4 overall in its last 10 games.

-- Four of the Nuggets' last 10 games have gone over the total.
+- The Nuggets have hit the over once in their past 10 games.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.